 SMFM is the membership organization for physicians certified in maternal-fetal medicine (high-risk pregnancy).
 The site has some consumer information on high-risk pregnancies and a physician locator.

 This is a free service from the National Mothers, Healthy Babies Coalition, designed to give pregnant women the information they need to take care of their health and their babies.
-Women can sign up by texting BABY (or BEBE for Spanish) to 511411.
+Women can sign up online or by texting BABY (or BEBE for Spanish) to 511411.

 U.S. Food and Drug Administration (FDA) - Food Safety for Moms-to-Be